Pumpkin-Curry Chicken over Cashew Rice

 - Meanwhile, sprinkle chicken with 1 teaspoon curry powder and pepper.
 In a large skillet, saute chicken in oil for 5-6 minutes or until no longer pink.
 Add garlic; cook 1 minute longer.

 - Stir in the pumpkin, broth, raisins, apple butter, five-spice powder and remaining curry powder.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 5-7 minutes or until heated through.
+Reduce heat; simmer, uncovered, for 5-7 minutes to allow flavors to blend.